 Episode Notes

-Here are a couple of big ideas from the episode:
+Here are a couple of big ideas from the video:

 Our resources are free.
 We aren’t collecting emails for our resources.
 However, it would help us out if you liked us on our Facebook page and subscribed to our Youtube Channel.
 Thanks!